FelixReuthlinger/MistlandsSinglePlayer/README.md

 ## Hints

 * You can also use this modpack to do coop playing, but if you will join any server using this, it might not work ;)
-* Do not update Auto Map Pins to version 1.2.0 -> seems buggy to me, or did I do wrong?

 ## Change log